Ivorforce/LLED-Wifi/README.md

 If reversion to factory is required, run `./otatool_proxy.py --port "/dev/ttyUSB1" erase_otadata`.
 This will erase OTA partitions and revert back to what was uploaded via serial.
 The script is sub-par, especially with the parts provided from esp-idf, and may need be checked.
 It is recommended to set output from parttool not to "None" since several restarts of the device are required during running of scripts.

-## Build

-The chip expects a single LED strip to be layout down across the whole fan blade, with the center LED being offset by 0.25 LEDs away from data cable (end).
-This will place LEDs on each side at 0.5 offset from the other side.

-#### Reasoning

-**Why not just one blade?** Two fan blades will balance out the rotation at high speeds.

-**Why not just on one blade?** By placing the LEDs across both blade edges and not just one, the rotation speed can be halved, which both conserves energy, noise and stabilizes across lower clock speeds.

-**Why not mirrored across the center?** By offsetting the pixels, a larger area can be covered with light, eliminating holes in the picture.
-This also doubles the resolution, which makes for a higher-fidelity picture.
-When placing the strips, make sure the internal light sources, not the pixels themselves, are placed correctly.

-**Why a single critical checkpoint?** Reed switches are, among one another, quite inexact (+-20%).
-One reed switch however functions in an analogue way and switch on very reliably.

 ## Performance Considerations